FrancescoCorbosiero/go-docker-manager/README.md

 Makefile is used as glue cli interface for the Go application logic.

+**Note:** The first time you run any make command (except `make help`), the Go binary will be automatically compiled if it doesn't exist.

 1. Move under root `/`
 2. Chose a template and the container name.
 Run: